 The new RTI PAYE system is also linked to benefit payments (to be known as Universal Credit).
 It really is worth discussing how you plan to handle PAYE with your accountant.

 PAYE tax calculators use the individual’s PAYE tax code to work out how much tax-free pay is allowed in the year and how the income is to be taxed.
 Different letters indicate which allowances the code is based on and whether special tax treatment applies.
-For example, the emergency code for 2013-14 is 944L.
+For example, the emergency code for 2014-15 is 1000L.

 To use a PAYE calculator to work out National Insurance contributions, you also need to know the employee’s National Insurance category letter.
 This is because different National Insurance rates apply, depending on whether the employee is a member of a contracted-out pension scheme and other factors.